 - verify acceptance of abroad credits with OIS.

 Working with Students Who Are Currently Studying Abroad

 Once a student is abroad, be prepared that he/she may contact you regarding course registration for the next semester and/or change of courses abroad.
-(If a student takes a course not previously approved by the academic adviser [via OIS paperwork], the student must e-mail the new course name, level, and description to the adviser for approval and forward a copy of the new approval to OIS for our records.)
+(If a student takes a course not previously approved by the academic advisor [via OIS paperwork], the student must e-mail the new course name, level, and description to the advisor for approval and forward a copy of the new approval to OIS for our records.)